Why It's Time to Take a More Relaxed Approach to Insurance Sales

 In fact, your client should be doing a lot of the talking… you should be listening.

 Your client likely has questions they want answered before they make a decision.
 Allow them to take you off on tangents and be willing to follow their lead.
 Answer their questions.
-It will work to show off your expertise and earn their trust.
+It will work to show off your knowledge and earn their trust.
 Selling doesn’t equate to you non-stop talking.
 In fact, your client should be doing a lot of the talking… you should be listening.
 Not only can this help to save your voice, but also your image and possibly the sale.
 You’ll be less likely to be seen as being salesy, and you’ll get to know your clients better, leading to a better product recommendation from you.
 Keep in mind: You want to build a relationship with your clients, and relationships are two-way streets.

 ● ● ●

-Let’s return to the example from the beginning of this article one more time.
+Let’s return to the example from the beginning of this post one more time.
 You know how it feels to be pressured into, and out of, a sale.
 When you want to get one, step into your client’s shoes.
 Don’t be one of those salespeople that circles, waiting for a sales opportunity, then pounces on it, scaring their “prey” away.
 Take a relaxed approach — let a prospect wander, ask questions, and come to their own conclusions.
 In other words, be that salesperson who ultimately gets the sale and more business for years to come.

 Share Post